-Maximum Sessions Defines the available session number for each host in the specific range of IP addresses.
+Session Number Defines the available session number for specific range of IP addresses.
 If you do not set the session number in this field, the system will use the default session limit for the specific limitation you set for each index.